 As the world steps up its handwashing amid times of disease and uncertainty, a well-designed bathroom can make washing your hands feel less like a chore.
-The Centers for Disease Control and Prevention recommends frequent handwashing for at least 20 seconds to prevent the spread of illness, including coronavirus disease 2019 (COVID-19).
+The Centers for Disease Control and Prevention recommends frequent handwashing for at least 20 seconds to prevent the spread of illness, including COVID-19.

-The restroom is also an opportunity to set your workplace apart with intentional moments of surprise and delight, whether by incorporating bold wallpaper, bright neon lighting, or a gorgeous window view.
+The restroom is also an opportunity to set your workplace apart with intentional moments of surprise and delight, whether by incorporating bold wallpaper, or a gorgeous window view.
 Bathroom breaks offer a chance to freshen up and a brief respite from your current activity.

 Providing employees with a bright and cheery or cool and calming place to practice good hygiene is an all-around win.
 The design of the space should feel more residential than clinical (think lighting, pops of color, and art)—and if you can go a step further and evoke a calm spa- or resort-like feel, even better.

 Think of bathroom decor as an extension of your overall office design.
 Get inspired by taking a tour of these gorgeous WeWork restrooms from around the globe.

 Pretty in pink